What is PUL?

 You may need:

-- Your HCG level should go up by about 66% in that time if:
+- Your hCG level should go up by about 66% in that time if:

-- the pregnancy is normal
+- The pregnancy is normal.

-- it is growing in your uterus
+- The pregnancy is growing in your uterus.

 Call: